Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Minion Ability"				"0"

+		// The amount of minions the Super Tank can spawn.
+		// Minimum: 1
+		// Maximum: 25
+		"Minion Amount"					"5"

 		// The Super Tank has 1 out of this many chances to spawn minions behind itself.
 		// Minimum: 1